H0uss3m/H0uss3m/README.md

 ---

 ♦️    A Front End Developer specializing in Javascript technologies.
-Professional experience with the technologies listed in the <b>toolbox</b> below.
+Professional experience with the technologies listed in the **toolbox** below.

 ♦️    I create tech content. mostly about Development and Javascript, but I also talk about other topics than codinug.
 I'd advise you to subscribe to stay up-to-date!

-♦️    I manged to create an online presence with my Blog and Twitch channel.
+♦️    I manged to create an online presence with my [Instagram](https://www.instagram.com/husamdev) account and [Twitch](https://www.twitch.tv/husamdev) channel.
 Looking forward to reaching and helping more people and sharing my knowledge.

 ♦️    I am available for freelance work and collaborations for business you can contact me at benmustapha.business@gmail.com
 <!--